BryanKCodes/tp/docs/DeveloperGuide.md

 ### UC05 – Auto-Group People (Create Teams)
 **MSS**
 1. User requests to group all unassigned players into teams.
+2. SummonersBook validates that at least one player exists for each of the five required roles (Top, Jungle, Mid, ADC, Support).
-2. SummonersBook forms as many valid teams as possible based on rank, role balance, and champion uniqueness.
+3. SummonersBook forms as many valid rank-ordered teams as possible, ensuring no duplicate champions within each team.
-3. SummonersBook displays all newly formed teams and confirms that grouping has been completed.
+4. SummonersBook displays all newly formed teams with their members and the number of remaining unassigned players.
    Use case ends.

 **Extensions**
+- 1a.
+No unassigned players are available.
+  - 1a1.
+SummonersBook shows an error about no unassigned players.
+    Use case ends.

 - 2a.
-Required roles are missing.
+One or more required roles have no unassigned players.
   - 2a1.
 SummonersBook shows an error about missing roles.
     Use case ends.

-- 2b.
-Champion conflicts prevent forming further teams.
+- 3a.
+Champion conflicts prevent forming even the first team.
-  - 2b1.
-SummonersBook shows an error about champion conflicts and stops grouping.
+  - 3a1.
+SummonersBook shows an error about duplicate champions.
     Use case ends.

-- 2c.
-Fewer than five total unassigned players exist.
-  - 2c1.
-SummonersBook shows an error about insufficient players.
+- 3b.
+Some teams are formed, but champion conflicts prevent forming additional teams.
+  - 3b1.
+SummonersBook displays the successfully formed teams.
+  - 3b2.
+Remaining players stay in the unassigned pool.
-    Use case ends.
+    Use case ends with partial success.

 ---